ThalesGroup/template-project/SECURITY.md

 ## Security related configuration.

-Settings users should consider that would impact the security posture of deploying this project, such as HTTPS, authorisation and many others.
+Settings users should consider that would impact the security posture of deploying this project, such as HTTPS, authorization and many others.

 ## Known security gaps & future enhancements.